Legal Resources for Tenants and Landlords

 - The Massachusetts Trial Court maintains a virtual self-help center for housing matters in the court.

 - There is free public law library located at the Hampshire Law Library at 99 Main St., Northampton.
 You can receive help looking up laws and obtain general information on landlord tenant law.

 Where tenants can find a lawyer:

-This site helps low-income persons and seniors locate programs (such as legal-aid organizations) and other resources for over 600 distinct legal issues including a wide range of housing-related issues.
+- Massachusetts Legal Resource Finder helps low-income persons and seniors locate programs (such as legal-aid organizations) and other resources for over 600 distinct legal issues including a wide range of housing-related issues.

-This website for Community Legal Aid is the primary provider for legal services to low-income tenants and seniors in western Mass.
+- Community Legal Aid is the primary provider for legal services to low-income tenants and seniors in western Mass.
 Information on how to apply for legal help can be found on the website including a simple on-line application for legal help.

 Where landlords can find a lawyer:

 The Hampshire and Hampden County bar associations both operate lawyer referral services.
-Residents of Hampshire County should view both sites as Hampden offers a reduced fee panel and is a regional organization.
+Residents of Hampshire County should view both sites as Hampden County offers a reduced fee panel and is a regional organization.